Boundedness of Eisenstein integrals on split rank one semisimple symmetric spaces: Introduction

 Now, consider the triple $(\fa,\Sigma, m)$, where $\fa$ is a finite dimensional real Euclidean vector space, a root system $\Sigma$ and a multiplicity function $m$ on $\Sigma$.
 Let $\phi_\l$ be the Heckmann-Opdam hypergeometric functions associated with the triple $(\fa, \Sigma, m)$.
 The Helgason-Johnson theorem has been extended to this case (in \cite{NPP14}).
 In this case, we have a tube $S_1$ in the complexified dual vector space $\fa^*_{\C{}}$ such that, the function $\phi_\l$ is bounded on $\fa$ if and only if $\l \in S_1$.
 Moreover, the Fourier transform satisfies the generalized Riemann-Lebesgue lemma on $S_1$ and also a Hausdorff-Young inequality holds on a tube domain $S_r$ depending on $r$ with $1 \leq r \leq 2$.
 If the triple $(\fa, \Sigma, m)$ is associated with the Riemannian symmetric space $G/K$, then the the function $\phi_\l$ coincides with the elementary spherical function on $G/K$ and thus, the domain in which they are bounded is the same.
 This result also proved for certain type of Heckman-Opdam hypergeometric functions for the root system BC (in \cite{NP22}).
-Let $(G,H)$ be a real reductive connected symmetric pair.
-Let $K$ be the maximal compact subgroup of $G$ and let $(\mathfrak{a}_q,\Sigma,m)$ be the root system associated with $(G,H,K)$ and $W$ be the Weyl group corresponding to the root system $(\mathfrak{a}_q,\Sigma)$.
-Let $\cW$ be a specific subgroup of the Weyl group $W$.
-Then consider the left $K$-invariant functions on the semisimple symmetric space $G/H$ known as Eisenstein and normalized Eisenstein integral denoted by $E(\l,\eta)(\cdot)$ and $\eE(\l,\eta)(\cdot)$, respectively.
-Here, $\eta$ is a vector in $\C^{\cW}$ and $\l$ is the spectral parameter.
-For the Riemannian case (that is, when $H=K$), the Eisenstein integral is nothing but the elementary spherical function $\phi_\lambda$ and the normalized Eisenstein integral is $\phi_\l/c(\l)$, where $c(\l)$ is the Harish-Chandra c-functions.
-Unlike the Riemannian case, for $x \in G/H$, the function $\l \mapsto E(\l,\eta)(x)$ can be meromorphic in the complexified dual space $\fa_{q,\C}^*$.
-Hence, $E$ is normalized in such a way that it has no singularities on the unitary dual $\ia_q$, which is the function $\eE$.

-In this article, we will study the normalized Eisenstein integrals on the real (pseudo-Riemannian) hyperbolic spaces.
-For $p,q\geq 1$, let $G = \mr{SO}_e(p,q)$ be the connected component of group of isometries preserving the bilinear form
+Let $G$ be a real connected semisimple linear Lie group and $H$ be a connected subgroup such that $(G,H)$ is a symmetric pair.
+Let $K$ be the maximal compact subgroup of $G$.
+The Eisenstein integrals are defined as the matrix coefficients of $K$-finite vectors with $H$-fixed vectors of parabolically induced representations.
+These functions were first introduced in \cite{vdB92} and also studied in \cite{VS97,VS97-2}.
+The left $K$ invariant Eisenstein integrals are the generalizations of the elementary spherical functions on the Riemannian symmetric spaces that is, when $H=K$ (cf. \cite{HC58}) and the spherical functions introduced by Oshima and Sekiguchi for the $K_\epsilon$ symmetric spaces introduced in \cite{OS80}. \\